webfp/tor-browser-selenium/README.md

 ### Use old Tor Browser Bundles

-We can use the driver with old Tor Browser bundles by passing specific paths to the Tor Browser binary and profile.
-This is helpful for using the driver with old Tor Browser Bundles, where the directory structure is different from the one that is currently used by Tor developers.
+We can use the driver with specific Tor Browser bundles by passing paths to the Tor Browser binary and profile.
+This is helpful for using the driver with old Tor Browser Bundles, where the directory structure is different from the one that is currently used.

 In this example we used Tor Browser Bundle 3.5, which we assume has been extracted in the home directory.